inasafe/inasafe-doc/docs/source/training/socialisation/introduction_to_qgis.rst

 3. Select :guilabel:`affected` in Column as the column that we will use to categorize the data.

-4. Click :guilabel:`classify` and turn off the values that have value 0 or no value.
+4. Click :guilabel:`classify` and turn off the values that have a value of 0 or no value.

 5. Click OK

 .. image:: /static/training/socialisation/Intro_QGIS_31.*

-After you click :guilabel:`OK`, only features that have value 1 (flooded) will be displayed in map canvas, the other values won’t be shown on the map canvas because you turned OFF the symbol that represents a value of 0.
+After you click :guilabel:`OK`, only features that have a value of 1 (flooded) will be displayed on the map canvas, the other values won’t be shown on the map canvas because you turned OFF the symbol that represents a value of 0.
 Symbology helps us better understand the data that we will work on.